skhedim/gitops-canary-demo/README.md

         ) * 100
 ```

-The analysis having failed flagger a rollback on the previous version of the application, if you go to the URL of the application. you will see that you always in version 1.0.1.
+The analysis failed  and flagger rollback on the previous version of the application, if you go to the URL of the application. you will see that you always in version 1.0.1.

 Successful Canary analysis
 --------------------------